FOR IMMEDIATE RELEASE

 WAUNAKEE, Wis.
-(June 14, 2021) – Some of Wisconsin’s finest young musicians are about to meet up for what could be the most rewarding musical experience of their lifetime – Wisconsin School Music Association’s (WSMA) 2021 High School State Honors Music Project, which kicks off with a summer camp in June.
+(June 6, 2022) – Some of Wisconsin’s finest young musicians are about to meet up for what could be the most rewarding musical experience of their lifetime – the 2022 Wisconsin School Music Association (WSMA) High School State Honors Music Project, which kicks off with a summer camp in June.

-The summer camp for High School State Honors will consist of three days of virtual rehearsal and one day of in-person rehearsal at Lincoln High School in Wisconsin Rapids.
-The day of in-person instruction will allow students to rehearse as an ensemble with their conductor while following COVID-19 CDC guidelines.
-Camp dates are as follows: June 19-22, Band, Mixed Choir and Jazz Ensemble; June 23-26, Orchestra and Treble Choir.
+The students selected to participate in the WSMA High School State Honors Music Project will meet for the first time during the summer camp at UW-Green Bay as follows: June 18-21, Band, Mixed Choir and Jazz Ensemble; June 22-25, Orchestra and Treble Choir.
 All Honors students reconvene in Madison in late October to perform in conjunction with the annual Wisconsin State Music Conference.
 The Honors concerts celebrate the remarkable achievements of our musical youth and are open to the public.

 For more information about WSMA or its programs, go to wsmamusic.org.

 # # #